jpedroribeiro/jpedroribeiro.com/content/blog/2019/05/quote-jeff-bezos/index.md

 title: "Quote #1"
 date: "2019-05-06"
 tags: ["quotes"]
+excerpt: "“If you absolutely can't tolerate critics, then don't do anything new or interesting.” — Jeff Bezos"
 ---

 > “If you absolutely can't tolerate critics, then don't do anything new or interesting.”